100+ Best Burgers in America

 Go to: Owen & Engine

 J.L.
 Beers, Fargo, North Dakota, and More

 This Fargo hole in the wall is known for its beer and burgers.
 This outpost of the Upper Midwest mini chain has just 24 seats in the house, which means it regularly sees customers lining up out the doors.
 Don’t worry, though.
 The crowds move quickly through this joint, as it takes less than three minutes to cook and serve each burger.
 The Humpty Dumpty Burger is the one to order.
 It’s like a lunchtime and dinnertime breakfast sandwich, with fresh ground beef, a fried egg and American cheese, all served on a featherweight signature bun.

 Photo courtesy of J.L.
 Beers

 Go to: J.L.
 Beers

-The smell of smoke wafts out of the open kitchen at this wood-fired place serving seasonal dishes driven by fresh, local ingredients.
-Villedge is hailed for its impeccable seafood and perfect pies.
+The smell of smoke wafts out of the open kitchen at this lounge-y fixture nestled in The Hilton Greenville.
+Driven by fresh, local ingredients, Villedge is hailed for its impeccable seafood and perfect pies.
 The burger is also a fan-favorite item.
 Chef Brandon Q. Qualls’ Grilled CBR Burger comprises a ground chuck, rib eye and short rib patty smothered with smoked Gouda and white cheddar pimento cheese.
 Candied applewood-smoked bacon, deviled egg spread, tomato and lettuce adorn the patty, which comes on a grilled brioche bun.
 The burger’s meaty, smoky and slightly sweet flavors conjure up a taste of the South in one juicy hand-held dish.